 Known for working with photographs, replicas, copies, and artist books to examine cultural techniques, circulation, and intercultural transfer rather than photographic uniqueness.*1*2*3

-Representative work examples: *NY Apples and Pears* and projects discussed in relation to “prime objects” are central because they show how Ruiz uses photographic and printed material to think about originals, repetitions, and the cultural life of copies.*2*3
+Key examples include *NY Apples and Pears* and projects discussed in relation to “prime objects”; they are central because they show how Ruiz uses photographic and printed material to think about originals, repetitions, and the cultural life of copies.*2*3

-Why this method was chosen: der TANK’s summary is especially useful because it explicitly states that Ruiz consciously works with photographs, replicas, or copies due to her interest in cultural techniques and intercultural processes.
+This method matters because der TANK’s summary is especially useful because it explicitly states that Ruiz consciously works with photographs, replicas, or copies due to her interest in cultural techniques and intercultural processes.
 This makes the logic of the method unusually clear.*2

-Relation to contemporaries or movements: she can be aligned with conceptual photography and artist-book practices, but differs from appropriation art in a narrower sense by focusing less on critique of authorship alone and more on the cultural techniques that govern copying and transmission.*1*2*3
+In relation to contemporaries and movements, she can be aligned with conceptual photography and artist-book practices, but differs from appropriation art in a narrower sense by focusing less on critique of authorship alone and more on the cultural techniques that govern copying and transmission.*1*2*3

-Where and how the work was used: the reviewed materials suggest circulation through artist-book channels, gallery contexts, and discourse around object/copy relations rather than through major canonical museum framing.
-Final text should reflect that scale honestly.*1*2*3
+In reception, the reviewed materials suggest circulation through artist-book channels, gallery contexts, and discourse around object/copy relations rather than through major canonical museum framing.
+That scale should remain visible in the interpretation.*1*2*3

 The currently available material is limited, but it consistently identifies Ruiz through her use of copies, replicas, and cultural transfer rather than through medium-specific virtuosity.*1*2*3

-Because stronger institutional criticism is limited in the reviewed material, this note should be treated as a solid skeleton rather than a fully thick file.*1*2*3
+Because stronger institutional criticism is limited in the reviewed material, the available evidence remains a solid foundation rather than a fully developed critical account.*1*2*3